Diary of a Network Geek

 Airtoons

-Filed under: Fun — Posted by the Network Geek during the Hour of the Snake which is just before lunchtime or 7:15 am for you boring, normal people.
+Filed under: Fun — Posted by the Network Geek during the Hour of the Hare which is in the early morning or 7:15 am for you boring, normal people.

 An oldie but a goodie!